QuantiusBenignus/NoteWhispers/README.md

 As a CLI script relying on established Linux tools under the hood (*sox*, *curl*), **vm**'s feature set is exposed by a few command line arguments, but at its core it records a voice memo from the default audio input channel (microphone) or uses an audio file as the input,  transcribes it into text using [whisper.cpp](https://github.com/ggerganov/whisper.cpp) (a C/C++ port of Open AI's Whisper) and either:
    - **sends it to the clipboard**, or
    -  **creates a new note in a running instance of the Joplin note-taking app**  using curl to access Joplin's data API (see details below)
-   -   if Joplin is not running, **stores the transcription in a file for later access**.
+   -   if Joplin is not running, **stores the transcription in a file for later collection**.
+   -   On a next note creation, if Joplin is up, it also **collects the temporarily stored note(s)**

 ##### SYNOPSIS:
 `vm [b|c|bc|cb|-h|help|--help|filename] ... [filename]`